gillandsiphon/gillandsiphon.github.io/content/posts/crowdsourcing-data.md

 ### Generating Tasks

-This task bears resemblance to the [Remote Associates Test]("https://www.remote-associates-test.com/") and the (NYT game Connections)(https://www.nytimes.com/games/connections), and is a subproblem of the word association game [*Codenames*](https://gillandsiphon.github.io/posts/codenames-primer/).
+This task bears resemblance to the [Remote Associates Test]("https://www.remote-associates-test.com/") and the [NYT game Connections](https://www.nytimes.com/games/connections), and is a subproblem of the word association game [*Codenames*](https://gillandsiphon.github.io/posts/codenames-primer/).

 To generate the tasks, I use the [wordlist from *Codenames*](https://github.com/Gullesnuffs/Codenames/blob/master/wordlist-eng.txt) to randomly generate 2x2 board grids, as the wordlist has properties (such as generally, polysemanticity) I wish to retain for this evaluation.
 I then randomly assign two of the words to be target words.